- What is "Local AI"?

 Advanced: pointing at a remote Ollama

-- On the server: start Ollama with
+- On that machine, start Ollama with

 Glossary

-| Local AI | Ollama running on your machine, used as a drop-in replacement for the cloud proxy. |
+| Local AI | Ollama on your machine, standing in for the cloud.
+No account, no cap, no data leaving the building. |

-| Enrichment block | Extra context message inserted between the system prompt and the dialogue, telling the model to output structured JSON.
+| Enrichment block | An extra instruction slipped in behind the briefing, telling her how to format effect commands.
 Only present when "Allow AI to control effects" is on. |

-| Master toggle | AllowAiToControlEffects.
-The single switch that controls whether the AI can trigger any effect at all. |
+| Master toggle | "Allow AI to control effects".
+The one switch that decides whether she can trigger anything at all. |

-| Warm-up | Loading the model into RAM/VRAM ahead of time so the first chat doesn't pay the cold-start cost.
-Done with an empty /api/generate call at app startup. |
+| Warm-up | Loading the model into memory ahead of time so your first message isn't slow. |

-| Persistent chat history | The local_chat_history.json file in %APPDATA%\ConditioningControlPanel\.
-Caps at 50 user/assistant pairs.
+| Chat memory | The saved conversation, kept at %LOCALAPPDATA%\ConditioningControlPanel\local_chat_history.json.
+Last 50 exchanges.
 Local provider only. |